 Healthy, happy eaters

 A healthy snack will be offered to your child during the course of the session together with a drink of milk or water.
 There will usually be two options and the snack menu is available from a member of staff.
 Please be assured that we take allergies very seriously.
 Children with allergies and intolerances will be offered an alternative from the menu.
-If any item on our menu is not suitable for other reasons parents are requested to supply their own healthy and nutritionally balanced alternative.
 The nursery is nut free.

 Harriet’s food journey has been very much a rollercoaster.
 At home when it came to dinnertime she was very reluctant to try different meals.
 Even though I tried my best at giving Harriet a wide variety of foods, 98% of the time the dinner would be left untouched and thrown into the bin.
 So due to this I started asking Harriet what she would like for dinner and every night it would be the same meal, but how I saw it at least she was eating however she wasn’t getting any variation in foods.
 When I heard Happy Days was introducing hot meals at lunchtime, I knew this would be a great opportunity for Harriet to try different foods and meals in a completely different environment and surrounded by her peers.
 All the staff at Happy Days have a great and positive outlook when it comes to food, which I have noticed has given Harriet the confidence at trying different foods and meals.
 But it has given me the chance to reflect on our dinnertime at home, and I have stopped asking Harriet what she would like for dinner but just to cook a healthy balanced meal and encourage her to try it.
 And when trying a new food for the first time even if she only eats one piece of that new food to praise her and not give up at the first hurdle, which I learnt from the food workshop Happy Days held back in February.
 Harriet’s new journey with food has only just begun and it is a slow process, but I highly recommend enrolling your child to have the hot meals at Happy Days.
 I have seen a big change in Harriet’s eating and I can only put it down to the wonderful meals and the amazing staff at Happy Days for this change.